 See also: The Rolling Stones "50 & Counting"

-As he approaches the Big 7-0 in September, Iglesias savors his every waking moment — literally.
+Now, Iglesias, who turns 72 in September, savors his every waking moment — literally.

 "I'm locked in a battle with sleep these days," he says.
 "When I was younger, sleep appealed to me because I was tired all the time.
 These days, I love the concept of waking up more than anything else."